emivcleave/cse15l-lab-reports/lab-report-5.md

 I replaced all instances of `student-submission/ListExamples.java` with the variable `ListExamples` which is the output for the command `find . -name ListExamples.java`.
 ![Image](https://emivcleave.github.io/cse15l-lab-reports/LR5-1.png)
-However, when I replace the variable `ListExamples` with the expected path `./student-submission/ListExamples.java`, it works.
 ![Image](https://emivcleave.github.io/cse15l-lab-reports/LR5-2.png)

+However, when I replace the variable `ListExamples` with the expected path `./student-submission/ListExamples.java` (from the last line in the above image), it works.
 ![Image](https://emivcleave.github.io/cse15l-lab-reports/LR5-3.png)

 I hope this is enough context to help me in this case.
 Thank you!